Wings-12/TotalPopulationTransitionGraphForEachPrefecture/README_EN.md

 ![App Image](./tpoputransgraphforeachpref/images/appImage_EN.png)

 This web app is a Single Page Application (SPA) that visually displays population trend data by prefecture in Japan, obtained from the RESAS-API (Regional Economy Analysis System).
 When you click on the checkbox, you will see the population trends for that prefecture.
+(This is a web application created for a company's employment exam assignment for a week.)

 ## Development Environment